noBGP Architecture:

 Architecture Overview

-These are lighweight agents installed on or within VPCs, physical servers, or edge devices.
-Bridges:
+Lightweight software installed on or within VPCs, physical servers, or edge devices.
+Agents:

 • Authenticate into one or more private networks

-• Negotiate end-to-end encrypted sessions with other bridges
+• Negotiate end-to-end encrypted sessions with other agents

 • Disover and connect to the closest available router (via local discovery or central coordination)

-• Allow authorized data to pass through the Bridge to access private networks
+• Allow authorized data to pass through the Agent to access private networks

 2. Routers